C45tr0/openapi-jsdoc/docs/CLI.md

 #### Specify input files (optional)

 ```
-$ swagger-jsdoc route1.js route2.js
+$ openapi-jsdoc route1.js route2.js
 ```
 Free form input, can be before or after definition.
 [Glob patterns](https://github.com/isaacs/node-glob) are acceptable to match multiple files with same extension `*.js`, `*.php`, etc. or patterns selecting files in nested folders as `**/*.js`, `**/*.php`, etc.

 #### Specify output file (optional)

 ```
-$ swagger-jsdoc -o custom_specification.json
+$ openapi-jsdoc -o custom_specification.json
 ```

-`swagger.json` by default.
+`openapi.json` by default.
 Output specification can accept also a `.yaml` or `.yml`.
 This generated OpenAPI specification can then be further tweaked with [`swagger-editor`](http://swagger.io/swagger-editor/) or similar.

 #### Watch for changes (optional)

 ```
-$ swagger-jsdoc -d swaggerDef.js route1.js route2.js -w
+$ openapi-jsdoc -d openApiDef.js route1.js route2.js -w
 ```

 The `-w` flag starts a watch task for input files with API documentation.
 This may be particularly useful when the output specification file is integrated with [Browsersync](https://browsersync.io/)